Gedeonnibango1/volunteer/README.md

-# volunteer
+# websitor

- The future is live
+Websitor is a Technology company, a non-profit-like organization & volunteering.

+The main aim of Websitor is to boost the online presence of organizations.